andmcadams/MapHelper/README.md

 # Installation

+This is a GIMP plugin.
+You will need GIMP in order to use it.

 https://docs.gimp.org/en/gimp-scripting.html#gimp-plugins-install

-You may need to chmod +x the setupMap.py file in order for it to show up in gimp.
+You may need to chmod +x the setupMap.py file in order for it to show up in GIMP.

 On Linux, I simply ran
 `$ cp setupMap.py ~/.config/GIMP/2.10/plug-ins/`